Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Data Application: Sparse Change Detection in the Medical Images

 Assigning $\beta_{i,j}\sim \t{DE}(0,\lambda_{i,j})$, we can quantify the uncertainty regarding the rank.
-Further, we assign an element-wise $l_1$-ball prior on each element of $S_t$, so that we can obtain sparse estimates on the sharp changes.

-In the supplementary materials, we show that the background time series is mostly based on the linear combination of $2$ latent components (panel a), each corresponds to a dense image (b-c).
+Further, we assign an element-wise $l_1$-ball prior to each element of $S_t$, so that we can obtain sparse estimates on the sharp changes.
+In the supplementary materials, we show that the background time series is mostly based on the linear combination of $2$ latent components (panel a), each corresponding to a dense image (b-c).
 By visualizing the estimated backgrounds at three different time points, we can see some very subtle differences, such as the brightness between (d) and (f), which involves most of the pixels.
 Indeed, these small changes are what we wish to find and separate from the sparse part $S_t$.

 Figure~\ref{fig:video_S} shows the locations of the sharp changes we estimate from the sparse $S_t$.
-The results are very interpretable as they correspond to when the aorta, portal vein and liver are in their enhancement phases, respectively.
+The results are very interpretable as they correspond to when the aorta, portal vein, and liver are in their enhancement phases, respectively.
 The vessels and organs are distinct from the abdominal background.
 Further, we compute the pixel-wise variance for these sparse estimates, as a measurement of the uncertainty.
-It can be seen that the aorta and portal vein (panels g and h) have a relatively low uncertainty on the changes; whereas the liver (panel i) has a higher uncertainty, hence some caution should be applied when making conclusion based on the last frame.
-In the supplementary materials, we experiment with a simpler alternative that replaces the low-rank $\sum_{k=1}^d \alpha_{t,k} \psi_{k}$ with a time-invariant background $\psi_0$.
+It can be seen that the aorta and portal vein (panels g and h) have a relatively low uncertainty on the changes; whereas the liver (panel i) has a higher uncertainty, hence some caution should be applied when making a conclusion based on the last frame.
+In the supplementary materials, we experiment with a simpler alternative that replaces the low-rank $\sum_{k=1}^d \tilde \alpha_{t,k} \psi_{k}$ with a time-invariant background $\psi_0$.
 This leads to much less sparse estimates that are more difficult to interpret.